History of Art and Design

 The winner of Quiz no. 10 is Tony Hurman.
 And the answer is A Country Wedding by Pieter Bruegel The Elder.

 Quiz no. 12 On a sunny day the light streams in through the stained-glass windows, washing across the panelled walls and wooden floors.
 As time passes, the patterns of light and shadow begin to change slowly, imperceptibly at first, but finally transforming the spaces into something quite different from what had been at first sight.
 The sources of light are quite mysterious: some of the light streams in through large and visible windows; elsewhere, the light seems to sneak in through strips of clerestory windows hidden within some sort of roof overhang or ceiling cove; and in still other areas, the light is reflected off interior and exterior wall surfaces, in ways that seem quite magical.
 There is no way in which these effects of stagecraft can be "drawn" or "specified" by conventional means.
 They can only be generated in the architect's imagination and then translated into reality by various sleights of hand that are not taught at any school.
 What is being performed here is a series of acts of supreme genius, by using the ephemeral tools of light and time and motion to transform our more prosaic materials (wood, stone, brick, glass) into elements of performing art.
 Who's work am I describing here?
 Deciding on the type of building may help.
+The stained-glass windows is a big clue, but wooden floors?

 Keep safe everyone.
 John